 - Extra virgin olive oil

-- Unflavored bottled water and seltzer
+- Unflavored bottled water

 - Chia seeds without additives

 - Raw nuts without additives.

 From the OU: Raw nuts in their shell do not require Passover certification.
 Shelled raw nuts that list BHA, BHT, or any other additive on the ingredient label require special certification.
-Pecans that are whole or half are acceptable with an OU certification, midgets and pecan pieces require Passover certification.
+O-U certified raw whole, pieces and nut meal without additives are kosher for Passover.
+Pecans that are whole or half are acceptable with an OU certification.
+Pecan pieces require Passover certification.